nyimbi/semantica/docs/quickstart.md

 Get started with Semantica in 5 minutes.
 This guide will walk you through building your first knowledge graph.

+!!! tip "Before You Start"
+    Make sure you have Semantica installed.
+If not, follow the [Installation Guide](installation.md) first.
+This quickstart assumes basic Python knowledge.

 ## Overview

 ```mermaid